Frederick B. Dent: Early life and education

 Dent was born on August 17, 1922, in Cape May, New Jersey, to Edith (née Baily) and Magruder Dent.
 He was raised in Greenwich, Connecticut, and attended St. Paul's School followed by Yale University, where he lettered in football.
 Dent was an officer in the Navy's ROTC program at Yale.

 Career

 Dent served in the United States Navy from 1943 until 1946.
 In the Navy, Dent was the Lieutenant Junior Grade, where he captained the sub chaser USS PC 1547 and the patrol craft USS PCE(C) 873.
-He saw action in the Pacific where his patrol craft ferried troops to beachheads, including Okinawa, Japan, in the final stages of World War II.
+He saw action in the Pacific where his patrol craft ferried troops to beachheads, including Okinawa, in the final stages of World War II.
 From 1958 until 1972 and 1977 until 1988, Dent was the president of Mayfair Mills in Arcadia, South Carolina.

 He was appointed secretary of commerce by President Richard Nixon, serving from February 2, 1973, to March 26, 1975, and was President Gerald Ford's Trade Representative, from March 26, 1975, to January 20, 1977.

 He was inducted into the South Carolina Business Hall of Fame in 1994.